Don't Become a Victim of Foreclosure Fraud

 Never pay in advance.
 A loan modification service should not ask you to pay them in advance.

 If you’ve fallen behind on your mortgage payments, legitimate housing counselors and other resources are available at no or low cost to help you.
-You should not have to pay hundreds or thousands of dollars for assistance.
+Contrary to what those committing mortgage loan fraud would have you believe, you should not have to pay hundreds or thousands of dollars for assistance.

 It’s important to work only with a nonprofit counselor that’s approved by the U.S. Department of Housing and Urban Development (HUD).
 For a list of certified counselors, visit

 If you believe you are a victim of foreclosure fraud, trust your instincts and ask for help.
-Report suspicious schemes to your state and local consumer protection agencies, which are listed on the
+Report suspicious schemes to the Consumer Financial Protection Bureau.